 Tel: 028 9045 8560

-They are committed to develop a network of support for individuals and families living in inner East Belfast.
-Referrals can be made for food relief at the local food larder; Mersey Street Food Larder - Run by Louise Ferguson, Church of Ireland minister, 07917 802 955.
+They are committed to developing a network of support for individuals and families living in inner East Belfast.
+Referrals can be made for food relief at the local food larder, Mersey Street Food Larder, which is run by Louise Ferguson, Church of Ireland minister.
+You can contact them by phone on 07917 802 955.

 Belfast South Methodist Church Agapé centre